Downtown Harrisburg in Dauphin County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1953 by Pennsylvania Historical and Museum Commission.

 Location.
 40° 15.844′ N, 76° 52.806′ W. Marker is in Harrisburg, Pennsylvania, in Dauphin County.
-Marker is on Walnut Street, on the left when traveling east.
+It is in Downtown Harrisburg.
+It is on Walnut Street, on the left when traveling east.
 Marker is opposite 555 Walnut Street.
 Touch for map.
-Marker is in this post office area: Harrisburg PA 17101, United States of America.
+Marker is at or near this postal address: 471 Forum Bldg, Harrisburg PA 17101, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Original Capitol Complex (about 300 feet away, measured in a direct line); Technical High School & Old City Hall (about 300 feet away); Trailblazers (about 400 feet away); Underground Railroad (about 400 feet away); Leaders, Stewards and Advocates (about 400 feet away); U.S. Colored Troops Grand Review (about 400 feet away); A Bench by the Road: Old Eighth Ward of Harrisburg (about 500 feet away); a different marker also named Pennsylvania Canal (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: Original Capitol Complex (about 300 feet away, measured in a direct line); Technical High School & Old City Hall (about 300 feet away); Underground Railroad (about 400 feet away); Leaders, Stewards and Advocates / Trailblazers (about 400 feet away); U.S. Colored Troops Grand Review (about 400 feet away); A Bench by the Road: Old Eighth Ward of Harrisburg (about 500 feet away); A Gathering At The Crossroads (about 500 feet away); a different marker also named Pennsylvania Canal (about 500 feet away).
 Touch for a list and map of all markers in Harrisburg.